How can I stop a dog from nipping a child?

 There is no better way for the puppies to learn than with their peers.
 While playing, you may notice that puppies may bite each other playfully.
 The bitten pup will retreat if one puppy nips the other hard and painfully.
 He will also produce a yelping sound to let the biter know he is hurting.
 Usually, most puppies will stop and enhance gentle play.

 However, in some cases, some puppies will not stop biting their peers.
 The bitten puppy will now withdraw from playing, letting the other puppy know that his behavior is unacceptable.
 He may, actually, never want to play with the biter again.

 A puppy nipping a child should be discouraged immediately, especially if it hurts your kid.
 Punishing your puppy may seem like a solution, but it may lead to future problems.
 This is why you must develop safer and more effective ways of making your puppy stop nipping a child.

 It would help to consider that a child does not understand your dog’s feelings.
 To curb this behavior, you must know why your dog is nipping your child and under what circumstances.

-In most cases, your dog will play with your child and it always ends with both of them happy.
-However, if your child does not know how to handle your dog, things may go south.
-Understand that dogs do not understand human behavior, but we do understand their behaviors.
+In most cases, your dog will play with your child, and it always ends with both of them happy.
+However, things may go south if your child does not know how to handle your dog.
+We understand that dogs do not understand human behavior, but we do understand their behaviors.

-My dog nips my child, what should I do?
+My dog nips my child; what should I do?

 If this isn’t among the top questions for dog owners with kids, I do not know what is.
 It is a common problem that almost every dog owner goes through at some point in life.
 However, do not panic as we are going to help you stop a dog from nipping a child;